oxidecomputer/iddqd/crates/iddqd/README.md

 * [`bimap`](https://docs.rs/bimap) provides a bijective map, but does not have a way to associate arbitrary values with each pair of keys.
 However, it does support an ordered map type without the need for std.

 * [`multi_index_map`](https://crates.io/crates/multi_index_map) provides
   maps with arbitrary indexes on fields, and is more flexible than this crate.
 However, it doesn’t expose generic traits for map types, and it requires key types to be `Clone`.
 In `iddqd`, we pick a somewhat different point in the design space, but we think `multi_index_map` is also great.

+* In general, this is similar to relational database records with indexes.
+For sufficiently complex use cases, consider an embedded database like [SQLite](https://www.sqlite.org/), or even a networked database like [PostgreSQL](https://www.postgresql.org/). `iddqd` is a good fit for simple in-memory caches of data stored in these databases.

 ## Minimum supported Rust version (MSRV)